 It would take all morning and our hands would be good and cut up by the time we had finished.
 Everyone loved crab back, but Lord, the work involved almost cured us from crabbing!.
 Agnes Meeker (nee Watson)

 The Law firm of Hugh Marshall & Co. was The Law firm of Hugh Marshall & Co. was established in 1991 by Hugh Marshall, Sr.

-Former parliamentarian for the Labour Party and businessman, owns the Weir’s estate house and surrounding land which includes the sugar mill.
-Several homes have been constructed nearby the original estate house.
+Former parliamentarian for the Labour Party and businessman owns the Weir’s estate house and surrounding land which includes the sugar mill.
+Several homes have been constructed near the original estate house.

 Enslaved People’s History

 Based on contemporary research, we have little information to share about the enslaved peoples from this plantation at this time.
 We have only this information remaining: “1679 – Harvie Keynell, Esq., leases for 21 years to John Weir, merchant, ‘Little Zoar’ in St. John Division of 350 acres, he to pay £10,000 for the first year, £15,000 for the second and £20,000 for the third, and to pay off debts of 80,000.
 Schedule follows: 3 Christian servants, 20 negroes, 30 sheep, 22 cattle, 2 horses.”
 We also know that Weir was awarded £2834 18 s 7 d for the freedoms of 187 enslaved people once slavery was abolished in the Caribbean.
 We will continue our quest for more information about these vital individuals.

 Legacies of British Slave-ownership:

 Weir’s was awarded £2834 18 s 7 d for 187 enslaved.

 The awardee was Samuel Warner and Rev. John Thomas Wilgroes was claimant in List E.